piashcse/ktor-E-Commerce/DEVELOPMENT_ROADMAP.md

 ### Phase 3 Completion Checklist

 ```
+[ ] 3.1  API versioning (/api/v1/) added to routing
-[ ] 3.1  .validation() called on all request models in routes
+[ ] 3.2  .validation() called on all request models in routes
-[ ] 3.2  PaginatedResponse wrapper implemented
+[ ] 3.3  PaginatedResponse wrapper implemented
-[ ] 3.3  All list endpoints return paginated responses with total count
+[ ] 3.4  All list endpoints return paginated responses with total count
-[ ] 3.4  Error response format includes errorCode and optional details list
+[ ] 3.5  Error response format includes errorCode and optional details list
-[ ] 3.5  StatusPages updated to use standardized error format
+[ ] 3.6  StatusPages updated to use standardized error format
-[ ] 3.6  Mutation endpoints use request body instead of query params
+[ ] 3.7  Mutation endpoints use request body instead of query params
 ```

 ---